neuralmagic/sparsify/docs/source/index.rst

 Sparsify |version|
 ===================

-Neural network model repository for highly sparse models and optimization recipes
+Easy-to-use UI for automatically sparsifying neural networks and creating sparsification recipes for better inference performance and a smaller footprint

 .. raw:: html